-The Washington University Medical Center campus is located along the eastern edge of Forest Park in St. Louis’s Central West End neighborhood.
+The Washington University Medical Campus is located along the eastern edge of Forest Park in St. Louis’s Central West End neighborhood.

-The Medical Center includes Barnes-Jewish Hospital, St. Louis Children’s Hospital and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital as well as Washington University School of Medicine in St. Louis.
+The Medical Campus includes Barnes-Jewish Hospital, St. Louis Children’s Hospital and the Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital as well as Washington University School of Medicine in St. Louis.

-The 10-year Campus Renewal Project currently underway at Washington University Medical Center will transform the campus experience.
+The 10-year Campus Renewal Project currently underway at Washington University Medical Campus will transform the campus experience.

 History of the School of Medicine